mikrono/tModLoaderWiki_kr_ko/ModMountData.md

 ### public virtual void UpdateEffects(Player player)

-Allows  you to make things happen when mount is used (creating dust etc.)
+Allows you to make things happen when mount is used (creating dust etc.) Can also be used for mount special abilities.

+### public virtual bool UpdateFrame(Player mountedPlayer, int state, Vector2 velocity)

+Allows for manual updating of mount frame.
+Return false to stop the default frame behavior.
+Returns true by default.